Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Loom: Cloud-First Video Messaging

-Loom carved out its niche as the go-to tool for quick asynchronous video communication.
-Hit record, capture your screen and webcam, and the moment you stop Loom uploads the video and hands you a shareable link.
-Teammates can watch, react with emojis, comment with timestamps, and even respond with their own Loom videos.
-For distributed teams replacing meetings with five-minute video updates, that workflow is incredibly efficient.
+The core workflow is dead simple.
+Hit record, capture your screen and webcam, stop, and Loom uploads the video and gives you a shareable link.
+Teammates can watch, react with emojis, leave timestamped comments, and respond with their own Loom videos.
+For distributed teams replacing meetings with five-minute video updates, it's hard to beat.
+And 55% of remote workers say the majority of their meetings could have been handled via async communication, per Pumble's 2026 workplace communication data.
+That's a big chunk of meeting time Loom can realistically replace.

 Loom Strengths